Explore Nashville with GO

 Opry shows feature a wide range of entertainment—country, Cajun, bluegrass, comedy, and more—and special guests always seem to show up.
 Well worth the ticket price.
 You can schedule back stage tours, which include the artist’s entrance, where superstar hosts like Garth Brooks and Trisha Yearwood have stood.
 This was the former home of Hee Haw, so get ready to be entertained.

 Starting around Fifth and Broadway, running northeast to Second, sits the heart, soul and beat of Nashville.
-Part of what’s called The District, there’s not any style of music you won’t hear.
+Part of what’s called The District, there’s not any style of music you won’t hear at The Honky Tonk Highway.
 And you’ll hear them all just walking up and down the street.
 The guitar strums and drumbeats will change every 20 feet or so, since most places have wide-open windows and entrances calling you in.

 As you look around, you’ll be amazed at how many Nashville singers must also be good chefs, lending their names to a host of live music and food venues.
 Take your pick between Jason Aldean’s Kitchen and Bar, Luke Bryan’s, Blake Shelton’s, John Rich’s, or Dierks Bentley’s, at last count.
 See who might be new this year.